iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.mdlive.mobile 3 reviews"/>
 </p>

+> Love the ability to have help or a doctor pretty quickly but the video quality is in definite need of attention.<br> :date: __2020-12-08 01:45:06__

+> Countless technical difficulties logging in to do a video chat missed four appointments in a row because video chat wouldn't connect.<br> :date: __2020-12-06 01:58:44__

 > The app its self is hit or miss performance.
 There are often errors especially with video stream consolation.
 The rest of the app seems to work fine.
 I missed a total of 4 appts in a row.<br> :date: __2020-12-01 19:39:15__